trevin-j/trevin-j.github.io/new_post.md

 ## How do we fix this bottleneck?

 First of all, HDDs are still great.
 They can store a ton of data for relatively cheap.
-However, it's completely unwise to boot a modern OS such as Windows 10/11 off of a hard drive.
+However, it's completely unwise to boot a modern OS such as Windows 10/11 off of a hard disk drive.
 Many modern desktops are set up with an SSD for the main storage and OS, with an HDD as additional storage for media and used applications that are used less frequently.

 But since your old computer is likely running its operating system right off of its ancient spinning hard drive, replacing that drive with an SSD could decrease your computer's loading times by over 500%, depending on the current HDD and the SSD you are replacing it with.